John K. Wilson

 Chief Executive Officer

 In 1980, John K. Wilson joined what was then Western States Oil Company, Inc. as a staff landman.
 A graduate of Michigan State University’s School of Business, John determinedly worked his way up the corporate ladder, becoming Vice President of Land in 1989.
 Upon retirement of T.T.
-Thompson, founder of Western States Oil, John purchased the company in 1992 and changed the name to Western Land Services, Inc. With persistence and dedication, John expanded the company’s footprint across the nation and shifted Western Land’s focus from traditional oil and gas leasing services to a full-service mentality.
+Thompson, founder of Western States Oil, John purchased the company in 1992.
+With persistence and dedication, John expanded the company’s footprint across the nation and shifted Western Land’s focus from traditional oil and gas leasing services to a full-service mentality.
 By growing the service portfolio to include not only traditional leasing and title work, but also project layout and design, wildlife and environmental studies, and coordination of field activities, John wisely positioned WLS in the market to offer comprehensive solutions to clients facing industry challenges.
 Outside of the organization, John shines in the community as a humanitarian, contributing to local charities and fundraisers and leading efforts to improve the livelihoods of others.
 Often, he incites WLS employees to do the same by creating company-wide challenges to raise money, which in the past, has even resulted in the CEO, himself, jumping into the frigid early-spring waters of Lake Michigan.
 It goes without saying that John has masterfully positioned WLS as a key player in the oil and gas industry and in the local community at large.

 A graduate of Michigan State University, with a B.A. in Political Science, Rich began his career in the oil and gas industry with Western States Oil in 1986.
 After 15 years with WLS, Rich held several executive level positions in prominent oil and gas companies, including CMS Energy, Epsilon Energy, and Trendwell Energy.
 His corporate experience has led him to all major U.S. onshore energy basins, as well as several international regions, with a significant presence in the Powder, Marcellus, Utica, and Michigan basins.
 In both operational and non-operational roles, Rich has assisted in the drilling of over 2,000 wells and has supervised traditional land functions, as well as regulatory, operational, and government affairs, while facilitating the creation and growth of numerous industry groups in support of domestic drilling.
 To expand on his government relations, he has dealt directly with four governors to help educate them in the tremendous benefits of the United States oil and gas business.
 His professional portfolio is also recognized for successful completion of over $300 million in acquisition and divesture deals.
 Today, he finds himself back at WLS, and as President, plans to continue driving the success of the company that launched his career by pushing it to new heights.
 A member of the AAPL, MAPL and IRWA, Rich has an established reputation in the industry as an avid philanthropist and successful entrepreneur.